 Knowing the sequence of tasks and how they link together is arguably the biggest challenge managers face when roadmapping.
 With so many elements to consider, you will need high-level logical thinking from someone who has a good view of the company’s overarching objectives.

-Once you’ve finished prioritising tasks, you should be left with a functional product roadmap.
+Once you’ve finished prioritizing tasks, you should be left with a functional product roadmap.
 But don’t stop there.
-Although your roadmap may seem clear to you, you need to be sure it is clear to stakeholders and the wider organisation.
+Although your roadmap may seem clear to you, you need to be sure it is clear to stakeholders and the wider organization.
 To accomplish this, you need to make it visually enticing.

 Designing your roadmap to be visually attractive is key for engagement.
 Although the content and message is important, it’s likely that the visual appeal will determine the level of buy-in from stakeholders.
 Colour coding is an example of how you can make your roadmap not only more visually appealing, but also clearer for stakeholders.